baaraak/Linkme_linktree-clone/README.md

 - `yarn client` - Client development server
 - `yarn api` - Nodemon dev server
 - App should now be running on `http://localhost:3000/`

-## What's missing?

-There are features missing from this showcase product which should exist in a real product:

 ## License